Cara DeLizia: Early career

 DeLizia got her start in acting at the age of five doing theater productions.
 She was later discovered and starred regularly in the WB's Nick Freno: Licensed Teacher.
 Later she had guest spots on Mad About You, 7th Heaven, The West Wing (in "The Stackhouse Filibuster"), Strong Medicine, and ER.
 She has also starred in several TV movies and had minor roles in several motion pictures such as Sleepless in Seattle and Avalon.
 She co-starred in You're Invited to Mary-Kate and Ashley's Sleepover Party, starring former Full House stars Mary-Kate Olsen and Ashley Olsen.

 So Weird

-In her breakout role on So Weird, DeLizia played Fiona "Fi" Phillips, an adolescent girl obsessed with the paranormal.
+In her breakout role on So Weird, DeLizia played Fiona "Fi" Phillips, an adolescent girl fascinated with the paranormal.
 She left the show after the first two seasons and was replaced by Alexz Johnson.
-To that point, the show had been "darker" for a Disney show in the vein of The X-Files, but when DeLizia departed, the show took on a lighter tone for the remainder of its run.
+The show had been "darker" for a Disney show in the vein of The X-Files, but when DeLizia departed, the show took on a lighter tone for the remainder of its run.